kcarbor/kcarbor.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:  Will AI ruin everything?
+subtitle:  "Will AI ruin everything?
 Probably.
 I’m a Philosopher and Computer Scientist asking: But how exactly?
-And what can we do about it?
+And what can we do about it?"

 profile:
   align: right